mwchben/dsa-js/readme.md

 - $ - end of input

 To select a substrings at the beginning or end of a string.use -> let all = /^\s+|\s+$/g;

+#### Map
+The map method iterates over each item in an array and returns a new array containing the results of calling the callback function on each element.
+It does this without mutating the original array; It doesn't alter the original array, as long as its callback function doesn't.

+When the callback is used, it is passed three arguments.
+The first argument is the current element being processed.
+The second is the index of that element and the third is the array upon which the map method was called.

+In other words, map is a pure function, and its output depends solely on its inputs.
+Plus, it takes another function as its argument.

+A sample myMapfunction that would act as Map() function `
+Array.prototype.myMap = function(callback) {
+  const newArray = [];
+  for (let i = 0; i < this.length; i++) {
+    newArray.push(callback(this[i], i, this));
+  }
+  return newArray;
+};
+`